-Last week concluded the third week of the Autumn Regional Cluster and Training Meetings around the country.
-The joining of the two meetings was well received by everyone saving time, allowing new people to meet each other and this type of rationalisation of meetings will be developed further as we prepare for the combined National Conference in Dun Laoghaire on Saturday 21st March 2020.
+Last week concluded the third week of the Irish Sailing Autumn Regional Cluster and Training Meetings around the country.
+We decided this year to join up the regional and training meetings to save people’s time and allow new people to meet each other.
+This type of rationalisation of meetings will be developed further as we prepare for the combined Irish Sailing National Conference in Dun Laoghaire on Saturday 21st March 2020.
 The concept of each club or centre filling a car and sharing the journey to a combined Training, Race Officials, Club Symposium, AGM and Awards Ceremony all in one day was welcomed at every meeting.

 The full presentation in PDF form is available on link under the gallery below or HERE.

-Thanks to all those who attended and please put in a big push to car share and we look forward to seeing you all again in the all in one National Conference Saturday 21st March in Royal Marine Hotel Dun Laoghaire 2020.
+Thanks to all those who attended and please put in a big push to car share for our new all-in-one National Conference on Saturday 21st March 2020, Royal Marine Hotel, Dun Laoghaire.